GrigorisLionis/UCM/README.md

 # UCM
 UCM is an acronym for the UnContolled Manifold concept, which is a hypothesis on how the redundant kinematic mechanism of the human body moves.
-The scope of this project is to implement the UCM apporoach on real human motion data, working for a research group analyzing specific data.
+The scope of this project is to implement the UCM apporoach on real human motion data.
+This work is under contract for a research group analyzing specific data, so code and data are propetriary.
 ## A short description of UCM
 ## Implementing the UCM approach
 To solve the problem of implenenting the algorithms,  we used sympy toolbox to create a symbolic representation of the low kinematic chain.
 Alternatively we could have used the python robotics toolbox,but we opted for using sympy to have more direct understanding of the symbolic model produced.